-In Delaware State’s public relations program, students learn by doing.
+In Delaware State’s Public Relations and Advertising program, students learn by doing.
 The program is built around hands-on, project-based assignments that simulate real-world PR situations.
 It culminates in an off-campus internship that yields professional contacts, builds student resumes, and provides the job-ready skills that employers look for in new hires.

 Students develop superior writing skills and learn to write for a range of media, including print, broadcast, and the Internet.
 They also learn layout and design, while working with state-of-the-art digital graphics technology.
 Above all, they cultivate a sense of how to communicate strategically — how to motivate an audience, influence public opinion, and change behaviors.

 Our public relations graduates have a successful track record of employment.
 In addition to landing jobs with advertising firms and public relations agencies, Delaware State grads have found work as in-house publicists and writers for corporations, government agencies, and nonprofit organizations.
 Others have gone into the radio, television, and newspaper industries.

 The Public Relations and Advertising program cultivates a broad range of industry-specific skills, including